oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     ![TDE](./images/tde-005.png "Create the container database TDE Master Key")

-## Task 5: Create tagged master key for pluggable database PDB1
+2. To create a master encryption key for the pluggable database **PDB1**, run the following command:

-1. If the PDB **creates a master key**, that master key can only go into the wallet that is owned by the CDB$ROOT, automatically making the PDB a united PDB.
+   If the PDB **creates a master key**, that master key can only go into the wallet that is owned by the CDB$ROOT, automatically making the PDB a united PDB.

- To create a master encryption key for the pluggable database **PDB1**, run the following command:

     ````
     <copy>./05_tde_create_mek_pdb.sh</copy>